Post-2026

 Sustainable Future

-The good news is that the 2007 Interim Guidelines are set to expire in 2026, presenting a crucial opportunity to establish a more sustainable operational framework for the Colorado River.
-In the Upper Basin, there is a strong focus on incorporating lessons-learned from the ‘07 Guidelines to build a more resilient future.
-The core principle behind the Upper Basin’s effort is the recognition that all users in the Basin must “live within the means of what the River provides.”
-When water is scarce due to limited natural flows, there is no alternative but to reduce water use to align with the actual hydrological conditions.
+The good news is that the ’07 Interim Guidelines are set to expire in 2026, presenting a crucial opportunity to establish a more sustainable operational framework for the Colorado River.
+In the Upper Basin, there is a strong focus on incorporating lessons learned from the ‘07 Guidelines to build a more resilient future.
+The core principle behind the Upper Basin’s effort is the recognition that all users in the basin must live within the means of what the river provides.
+When water is scarce due to limited natural flows, there is no alternative but to reduce water use to align with the actual conditions.

 a section of the Colorado River